guyfawcus/ArchMap/docs/usage/basic_usage.rst

 geojson.io
 ----------
-http://geojson.io is a website that allows you to visualise geojson on an OpenStreetMap map, it also has options for converting the geojson to a range of other formats.
+http://geojson.io is a website that allows you to visualise GeoJSON on an OpenStreetMap map, it also has options for converting the GeoJSON to a range of other formats.

-Using the **--geojsonio** flag will send the geojson to the site via a GitHub gist.
+Using the **--geojsonio** flag will send the GeoJSON to the site via a GitHub gist.

 .. code-block:: bash